wannuraisyah/elibrary/README.md

+This is my personal project.

-This is a private library for me so it did not contain login.
+It's a private library for me so it did not contain login.
 It also didn't have a delete button.

 Comment in code mainly for future reference